Configuration Management vs Change Management

 Change Management in Project Management

-There are some conditions for change management such as delay in schedule and cost overruns.
+There are some conditions for it such as delay in schedule and cost overruns.

 - Time is one of the most important components of a project.
 If it is not managed effectively, delays and time overruns will occur.
 If the delays are not recoverable, you must develop a new schedule to deliver the project on time.